 Please remember particles are not the only pollution in the house and that volatile organic compounds, that is chemicals, are also commonly found in houses.
 These will be at much higher concentrations in the house than outside.
 So ventilating the house allows these to escape.
 It is also a good idea to have an air purifier that can remove chemicals-the more activated charcoal the air purifier has the better it will do this.

 Timing of Usage

-Timing is also important-the purifier should be on at least 30 minutes minutes before you are going to be in the room.
+Timing is also an important part of how to use an air purifier.
+The purifier should be on at least 30 minutes minutes before you are going to be in the room.
 This is because it takes about 30-45 minutes for the air purifier to reduce particles in the air as much as it can (see graph below).

 To illustrate the time course of particle reduction by an air purifier, I performed an experiment.
 I used an iQair HealthPro Plus air purifier on its maximum setting providing 9.4 air changes per hour, in a room with the door and windows closed.
 The readings were on normal room air and I used a Trotec PC200 particle counter to count 0.5um diameter particles.
 This size is the smallest particle size that laser diffraction technology can accurately measure.